drsrinathsridhar/xnocs/README.md

 - [shapenetcoco_v1.zip (172 GB)][6]
 - [shapenetplain_v1.zip (5 GB)][5]

+## 3. Download the trained weights

+These are weights trained on the ShapeNetCOCO dataset and reported in Table 2 in the paper.

+- [Single View Network][7]
+- [Multi-view Network with Permutation Equivariant layers][8]

 ## 3. Sample code

 The main training and evaluation code is `noxray/nxm/nxm.py` for the single-view network and `noxray/mv_nxm.py`